How we work with our partners

 Through the identification of key criteria, the Foundation is able to evaluate the relevance and potential of a given partnership.

-- Priorities: Multidisciplinary response for survivors, challenging gender norms and youth prevention programs.
+- Priorities: Multidisciplinary response for survivors, challenging gender norms and stereotypes, and youth prevention programs.

 - Approach: Addressing unmet needs, leveraging technology, and developing alternative economic models.

-- Scope: We operate in 6 countries : China, France, Italy, Mexico, the United Kingdom and the United States.
+- Scope: We operate in 6 countries: France, Italy, Mexico, the United Kingdom, the United States and Korea.

 - Support: We select partners that can benefit most from the Foundation’s tailored financial and non-financial support (mentoring, access to network, capacity-building, etc…).